drnoir/Space-with-headcontrols/README.md

 # Space with headcontrols ver 1.0
-## An expereiment in using JeelizFAceFilter
+## An experiment in using JeelizFAceFilter
 By DrNoir [Chris Godber](www.chrisgodber.co.uk)

 This is an implemention of the headcontrols demo from the JeelizFaceFilter headcontrols demo I wanted to create a space scene and learn more about how to use facetracking for navigating three js scenes so I created a space scene which you can control with your webcam.
 This is a very nice library looking foward to expereimenting with it more!

-Based on the [headcontrols](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/threejs/headControls) demo
+Based on the [headcontrols](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/threejs/headControls) demo from the JeelizFaceFilter repo

 [Online Version](www.qrwebscan/headcontrol)